Australia and Vietnam

 Increasingly, it is also a driver of…

 Politburo’s Resolution 55-NQ/TW on the Orientation of Viet Nam’s National Energy Development Strategy to 2030 and Outlook to 2045 (Res.
-55) establishes an orientation for the power sector framed by the dilemma of energy security and electricity affordability
+55) establishes an orientation for the power sector framed by the dilemma of energy security, electricity affordability and climate and environmental protection objectives.

 Vietnam, recognising its high levels of vulnerability to climate change, has elevated the importance of climate response through its commitments in the international arena.